 To undertake the Police Constable Degree Apprenticeship (PCDA) you will need to meet the minimum criteria as outlined below:-

-- If you have already achieved a degree in any subject, you can still apply, but this process is primarily aimed at those without degrees, and you would have to undertake an additional degree.
-We would ask those with degrees to consider applying for the Degree Holder Entry Programme when our recruitment lines next open.
+If you have already achieved a degree in any subject, we would ask you to consider applying for the Degree Holder Entry Programme when our recruitment lines next open.

-- Not have any tattoos (irrespective of what they are) on the hands, face or neck that are visible above the collar line or below the cuff line
+Not have any tattoos (irrespective of what they are) on the face or neck that are visible above the collar line or below the cuff line

 To join Merseyside Police you will go through the following stages:

 Candidates then go through to an online assessment which has -

 Written exercise and briefing exercise